srihari-humbarwadi/retinanet-tensorflow2.x/README.md

 | [resnet50-640x640](configs/v3-32/mscoco-retinanet-resnet50-640x640-30x-256.json) | 30x | 0.403 | Tesla V100 SXM2 16GB | 25.0 ms (40.5 FPS) | 19.0 ms (52.6 FPS) | 11.0 ms (90.1 FPS) | 10.7 ms (93.4 FPS) |
 | [resnet50-640x640](configs/v3-32/mscoco-retinanet-resnet50-640x640-30x-256.json) | 30x | 0.403 | Tesla T4 16GB | 59.0 ms (16.9 FPS) | 46.0 ms (21.7 FPS) | 19.5 ms (51.2 FPS) | ... |

-**Note**: *Tesla V100 has no native support for INT8 acceleration with tensor cores, which explains the significantly low speed-up for INT8 when compared to FP32*
+**Note**: *Tesla V100 has no native support for INT8 acceleration with tensor cores, this causes TensorRT to switch the format of certain layers from INT8 to FP16 if it achieves faster execution in FP16.
+This explains the significantly low speed-up for INT8 when compared to FP32*.

 ## Getting Started
 ### Training